AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     in the private part of a package then its completion shall also occur in that private part.]

 15. The name of an effectively volatile managed object shall not be moved, borrowed, or observed.
 [This rule is meant to avoid introducing aliases between volatile variables used by another task or thread.
 Borrowers can also break the invariant on the borrowed object for the time of the borrow.]

 .. centered:: **Verification Rules**

+.. index:: memory leak, deallocation, Unchecked_Deallocation

-15. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.
+16. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.